Updated: 9/15/22 | September 15th, 2022

 Like the invisible line that keeps tourists in their zone, all I had to do was wait out the invisible time barrier to see it.
 Suddenly, the switch was flipped, the doors opened, and Cartagena revealed some of its secrets.

-And, when I stopped trying to be a tourist looking for sights and accepted for the city as it was, Cartagena became a place I couldn’t get enough of.
+And when I stopped trying to be a tourist looking for sights and accepted for the city as it was, Cartagena became a place I couldn’t get enough of.

 Recomended places to eat

-- La Mulata – A nice little cafe for lunch.
+- La Mulata – A nice little café for lunch.

 - Demente – Awesome pizza and cocktails in a rustic setting.

-- El Punto – Across the street from Cafe Stepping Stone, this hole in the wall restaurant serves traditional Colombian food at dirt cheap prices.
+- El Punto – Across the street from Cafe Stepping Stone, this hole-in-the-wall restaurant serves traditional Colombian food at dirt-cheap prices.

 Book Your Trip to Cartagena: Logistical Tips and Tricks

 Use Skyscanner to find a cheap flight.
 It is my favorite search engine because it searches websites and airlines around the globe, so you always know no stone is being left unturned.